lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

     There are two main ways to analyze data from a MD simulation:
     (1) on-the-fly analysis, like is done for instance using *fix ave/time*, and (2) post-mortem analysis.
-Post-mortem analysis can be performed using the atom coordinates saved in the *lammpstrj* file.
+Post-mortem analysis can be performed using the data saved in the *lammpstrj* file.

 .. container:: justify